1915 Vanceboro international bridge bombing: Background

-In 1915 the United States was still a neutral country in World War I. The Canadian Pacific Railway was prohibited to carry any war goods or troops onto or through United States territory.
+In 1915 the United States was still a neutral country in World War I. The Canadian Pacific Railway was enjoined from carrying any war goods or troops onto or through United States territory.
 After Japan entered the war in 1914 on behalf of its British ally, Germany feared that Japan might send troops to the Western Front, across the Pacific Ocean and through Canada, en route.
 The German government was convinced that would occur and ordered that the Canadian railway system be interrupted.

 At the outbreak of World War I, Werner Horn was a German reserve army lieutenant who had been in Moka, Guatemala, as the manager of a coffee plantation.
+Horn had seen ten years of service in the German Army when, in 1909, he got a furlough from the authorities in Cologne permitting him to go to Central America for two years.
 After hearing about the outbreak of war, he departed the plantation looking to return to Germany.
 From Moka, he proceeded to British Honduras, and from there sailed to Galveston, Texas, and onwards to New York City.
 He was unable to depart for Germany due to the British blockade in the North Sea.
-After attempting to set sail for over a month he travelled to Mexico City to return to the plantation.
+After attempting to set sail for over a month, he travelled to Mexico City to return to the plantation.
 While there, he learned that someone else had taken his job.
 He found work at another plantation in Salto de Agua, Chiapas, but before he could leave, he received a card telling him to return to Germany.